aai-institute/lakefs-spec/docs/guides/integrations.md

 This user guide page adds more detail on how lakeFS-spec can be used with four prominent data science libraries.

 !!! tip "Code Examples"
-    The code examples assume access to an existing lakeFS server with a `quickstart` containing the sample data set repository set up.
+    The code examples assume access to an existing lakeFS server with a `quickstart` repository containing the sample data already set up.

-    Please see the [Quickstart guide](../quickstart.md) if you need guidance in getting started.
+    Please see the [Quickstart guide](../quickstart.md) or [lakeFS quickstart guide](https://docs.lakefs.io/quickstart/launch.html){: target="_blank" rel="noopener"} if you need guidance in getting started.

-    The relevant lines for the lakeFS-spec integration in these examples are highlighted.
+    The relevant lines for the lakeFS-spec integration in the following code snippets are highlighted.

 ## Pandas